HEALTHCARE IN SPAIN

 The General Health Law of 1986 recognizes a right to health care services for all citizens / foreigners residing in Spain.

 Spain has a public health system which provides free health care for those contributing to Spanish social security as well as for their dependants.
-It also caters for pensioners and includes those from other EU Countries
+It also caters for pensioners, people with local address registration and includes those from other EU Countries.

 The country has an excellent system of private medicine that exists alongside the State system.
 Both operate so as to compliment each other.